 Welcome to European Chemical Regions Network (ECRN)

 Today the network has grown from a temporary project to a recognized European chemical stakeholder and a network full of chemical expertise.
-ECRN is a registered association under German law and the network currently covers 15 member regions, whose cooperation is supported by a Brussels-based secretariat.
+ECRN is a registered non-profit association under Belgian law and the network currently covers various European chemical regions, whose cooperation is supported by a Brussels-based secretariat.

 The network is always open for collaboration with new partners.
 Please feel free to contact us for further information!